zowe/docs-site/docs/user-guide/zowe-secure-setup.md

 The SAF IDT token is signed in JWT format and can be consumed by southbound services.

-SAF IDT is issued for `APPLID` and valid for up to 24 hours.
-And the token is hidden from clients.
+SAF IDT is issued for specified `APPLID` and is valid for up to 24 hours.
+The SAF IDT is not returned to the clients.
+They receive an API ML-generated JWT access token instead, which is internally mapped to the corresponding SAF IDT.

 For more information about configuring the token, see the [Configure signed SAF Identity tokens (IDT) documentation](../user-guide/configure-zos-system/#configure-signed-saf-identity-tokens-idt).